Part-Time Programme > Copying From The Old Masters

 If the student fails to adhere to this policy, he or she will be dismissed from the course for the rest of the trimester and will not be refunded.

-Are you under the age of 21 OR are you enrolled in an accredited university programme during the Winter 2020 Trimester?
+Are you under the age of 21 OR are you enrolled in an accredited university programme during the Spring 2020 Trimester?
 If so, you qualify for a 10% student discount off the cost of any part-time course at DARA.
 To claim the discount, students must email a copy of a valid photo ID or student card to info@dutchartatelier before the start of the course.
 For students paying through the online monthly installment plan, the student discount is applied retroactively after the final installment has been paid.

 - ADMISSIONS | WORKING IN THE STUDIO | STUDENT ABSENCES